Skip to Content

 UPPS No. 05.02.05

-1. This policy specifies the minimum procurement training and certification requirements for any Texas State University employee identified with Texas State procuring, purchasing, contract development, or contract management as defined in Section 02.
+1. This policy specifies procurement training and certification requirements for any Texas State University employee identified with Texas State procuring, purchasing, contract development, or contract management, as defined in Section 02.

-2. The Texas State Procurement and Strategic Sourcing Office will implement, oversee, and maintain a procurement training program that will:
+2. The Procurement and Strategic Sourcing Office (P&SS) will implement, oversee, and maintain a procurement training program that will:

-2. provide training opportunities to Texas State procurers regarding “best value” procurement techniques and methodologies; and
+2. provide training opportunities to procurers regarding “best value” procurement techniques and methodologies; and

-3. keep Texas State procurers abreast of any changes that may impact Texas State’s procurement processes.
+3. keep procurers informed of any changes that may impact Texas State’s procurement processes.

-3. This policy applies to all Texas State procurers who routinely purchase goods, materials, services, or prepare competitive solicitations to procure goods, materials, or services on behalf of Texas State, including utilizing the following Texas State procurement processes:
+3. This policy applies to all Texas State procurers who routinely purchase goods, services, or prepare competitive solicitations to procure goods or services on behalf of Texas State, including utilizing the following Texas State procurement processes:

-1. use of P-card for any procurement, regardless of the amount;
+1. use of procurement cards (P-cards) for any procurement, regardless of the amount;

 2. use of P-card for any procurement exceeding the standard Texas State P-card spending limits;